Shank (video game): Cooperative campaign

 The cooperative campaign begins with Shank and his partner and fellow hitman Falcone (voiced by Gavin Cummins) as they head to Cassandra's (voiced by Sheila Goold) strip club, which has been overrun by a biker gang.
-As they arrive she is kidnapped by the biker leaders.
-Shank and Falcone chase them to a back alley and kill one, leaving the other for Cassandra.
+As they arrive she is kidnapped by the biker leaders, Denny and Dusty.
+Shank and Falcone chase them to a back alley and kill Dusty, leaving Denny for Cassandra to torture.
 The pair then head to a wrestling match that their mob boss Cesar had rigged.
 The Butcher (voiced by Dave White) was supposed to lose the fight, but the wrestler instead decides to defeat his opponent El Raton.
 Shank and Falcone are ordered to teach the Butcher a lesson.
 Later, Cesar phones the two hitmen and asks them to go and oppose a priest and the members of his congregation.
 They succeed in kidnapping the priest, Father Gomez (voiced by Steve Lange), taking him to Cesar (voiced by Dave White) and his cousin Angelo (voiced by Tim Gouran).
 Angelo shoots the priest in the face, much to Shank's disapproval; he then dons the dead priest's garments and takes his place in order to make the murder go undetected.

 Afterward, Falcone calls Shank about an important hit: the deputy mayor is in town and he must be eliminated.
 By taking him out, the mob will be able to gain control.
 Shank and Falcone kill the deputy's final bodyguard, and are about to take the deputy out when Eva is taken hostage.
 Suddenly Shank is full of doubt, and is not able to pull the trigger.
 Rudy (voiced by David Goldstein), Cesar's personal assistant and guard, kills the deputy mayor, threatening to kill Eva since she's deemed as a nuisance and a witness.
 Shank quickly dives in front of her and kills him.
 Realizing they must flee, Eva and Shank drive off into the sunset.
 The player then hears the voice of Cesar who tells his assassins to find and kill them.